Military of ancient Nubia: Projectiles

-Bowmen were the most important force components in Kushite military.
-Ancient sources indicate that Kushite archers favored one-piece bows that were between six and seven feet long, with so powerful a draw strength that many of the archers user their feet to bend their bows.
+Bowmen were the most important components in Kushite military.
+Ancient sources indicate that Kushite archers favored one-piece bows that were between six and seven feet long, with a draw strength so powerful that many of the archers used their feet to bend their bows.
 However, composite bows were also used in their arsenal.
 Greek historian, Herodotus indicated that primary bow construction was of seasoned palm wood, with arrows made of cane.
 Kushite arrows were often poisoned-tipped.
 Kushite archers were noted for their archery prowess by the Ancient Egyptians.

 Cambyses ventured into Kush after conquering Egypt but logistical difficulties in crossing desert terrain were compounded by the fierce response of the Kushite armies, particularly accurate volleys of archery that not only decimated Persian ranks, but sometimes targeted the faces and eyes of individual Persian warriors.